 Dropping/Withdrawing from classes can be done via CampusNet through the established deadline reflected in the academic calendar.
 Non-attendance does NOT constitute an official withdrawal from classes.
-Questions regarding the refund schedule for classes can be directed to the Office of Treasury Services at (216) 687-3615.
+Questions regarding the refund schedule for classes can be directed to the Campus 411 at 216-687-5411.